Audrey Keaney, PhDc

 Some Questions Answered

-Each person and situation is unique, and session frequency can be an ongoing conversation in our work together. -
+Each relationship and situation is unique, and session frequency can be an ongoing conversation in our work together.

 You can join me from your home or from a private space on your lunch break.
 Online therapy is portable and flexible.

-Therapy is a highly individual choice and journey and it is not possible to say how long it will take.
+• Therapy is a highly individual journey and it is not possible to say how long it will take.

 I do not accept insurance, but I can provide a super bill which you can use for reimbursement from your insurance provider.